wavemotion-dave/SugarDS/readme.md

 Loading Games :
 -----------------------
 When loading games, you can use the SELECT button on your DS to toggle a game between 'like' (yellow heart) and 'love' (red heart).
-These will auto-persist so you can alawys come back and find your favorite games.
+These will auto-persist so you can always come back and find your favorite games.

 ![image](./png/loadgame.png)